Lightn1ng0/Lightn1ng0_AI_Aimbot/README.md

 This custom code aimbot will load the settings and configuration from the launcher.
 The code has all features from the launcher + more.
 Except for the fov circle.
 The code uses the model files from the launcher.
-Install razer synapse 3 with the macro module if you want to use the razer input method.
 The code does not modify the launcher config.

 ## Features